 The multinomial logistic regression model (MLR) utilises the logit link function to model the logarithm of the odds ratio for multi-category response variables (Krishnapuram et al., 2005).
-While Y has the K number of clusters as categories and a predictor vector X is specified, then the linear logistic regression model can be generalised to a multi-logit model (Friedman et al., 2010).
-The probability Pr for each cluster k to generalise the linear logistic regression into K-1 logits as Equation (5), and modifying term as Equation (6).
+While Y has the K categories (K > 2) and a predictor vector X is specified, then the linear logistic regression model can be generalised to a multi-logit model (Friedman et al., 2010).
+The maximum likelihood estimation approach is extend to K-1 MLR as Equation (5).
+This model requires to fit the conditional probability Pr for each class k in the range of K as Equation (6).